-Let us together look at the list of UNESCO Natural World Heritage Sites in India:
+Let’s explore the list of UNESCO Natural World Heritage Sites in India

 Kaziranga National Park

-Reckoned to be the home of the rare One-Horned Rhinoceros in India, Kaziranga Wildlife Sanctuary in Assam was tagged as a UNESCO Natural World Heritage Site in 1985.
-Sprawling over an area of 430 sq.km, the park lies in the unperturbed location of Golaghat and Nagaon district.
-Kaziranga beguiles wildlife enthusiasts and nature lovers with tall grasslands, Brahamaputra River (forming the north and east boundary of the park), about 15 species of threatened mammals other than the One-Horned Rhinoceros, approximately 300 species of birds, and elephants.
-Contributing to the diversity in the park is the flora that ranges from alluvial inundated grasslands, tropical wet evergreen forests and tropical semi-evergreen forests.
-In short Kaziranga is one lush destination that India is proud of!.
+Reckoned to be the home of the rare One-Horned Rhinoceros in India, Kaziranga National Park in Assam was designated as a UNESCO Natural World Heritage Site in 1985.
+Sprawling over an area of 430 sq km, the park is located in the pristine districts of Golaghat and Nagaon.
+Kaziranga captivates wildlife enthusiasts and nature lovers with its vast tall grasslands, the Brahmaputra River (which forms the park’s northern and eastern boundaries), around 15 species of threatened mammals apart from the One-Horned Rhinoceros, nearly 300 species of birds, and a significant population of elephants.

 Manas Wildlife Sanctuary